DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ~/ROMs/dos/UFO Enemy Unknown.zip
 ```

 The alternative setup to get single entries working is to use the _Directories interpreted as files_ functionality explained elsewhere in this guide.
-This makes it possible to use other DOSBox forks than DOSBox-Pure, but requires some additional setup.
+This makes it possible to use other DOSBox forks than DOSBox-Pure and DOSBox Pure Unleashed, but it requires some additional setup.
 How this works is that you create a .bat file inside each game directory with the name of the game, and inside this .bat file you enter the game file you would like to launch.
 You then rename the game directory to the name of the .bat file including the file extension.

 There are however multiple issues with this approach, the first being that only DOSBox-X supports long filenames (LFN) so you can only use directory names with a maximum of 8 characters plus the .bat extension if using another DOSBox fork.
 The second issue is that as of the time of writing, this setup does not seem to work at all with DOSBox-Core.